jbock-java/simple-component/README.md

 Instead, you have a guarantee that everything gets created at most once per component instance.
 So if you really, *really* need to have multiple distinct "copies" of a particular "bean" in your component, then this might not be for you.

-Also subcomponents and component dependencies are not there, but these are not essential features imho, just a glorified convenience to copy things from one component to the other.
+Also subcomponents and "component dependencies" (?) are not there.
+These are not essential features imho, just a glorified convenience to copy things from one component to the other.

 Finally to be honest there's no `@Module` (yet).